hazlema/peers-check/README.md

 - Checks your drive/drives.json file against the physical directories
 - Checks your physical directories against the json file

+### Pinokio Install:

-Just extract to your Pinokio directory and it will find all the files automatically.<br><br>
+You can extract this to /pinokio/api and it will integrate with your pinokio install and appear as an application in the pinokio interface.

+### Alternative install:
+put this entire directory under your Pinokio directory.
+And run the app/peer-check.js file.

+![screenshot](assets/path.png)

 == Non-destructive, displays information only, it's up to you to fix things. ==

-### Install
-put this entire directory under your Pinokio directory

-![screenshot](assets/path.png)

 ### Screenshot